 In total, students are expected to spend approximately 25 hours on their Personal Project.
 This includes meeting with assigned mentors, as well as independent learning through research, planning, development and completion of the project, and reporting on the project.

-Students are encouraged to follow the Learner Profile (adapted from the International Baccalaureate) that encourages them to be learners, thinkers, inquirers, caring, communicators, principled, reflective, open minded, knowledgeable, and balanced.
+Students are taught to embody the ISWA Learner Profile (adapted from the International Baccalaureate) that encourages them to be thinkers, inquirers, caring, communicators, principled, reflective, open-minded, risk-takers, knowledgeable, and balanced.

 What is the IB Learner Profile?